Coping after prostate cancer surgery

 it up for him as he probably won’t be able to bend down right after surgery for prostate cancer.
 So you may want to stay near the bathroom while he’s showering.

 His first walk

 - When your man is ready to take his first walk outside, consider turning around well before the point he feels tired.
 Or be prepared to get your car to drive him back if he gets too exhausted.
 Try to encourage him to take things slowly.

 - During his first walk, you can hide the large urine collection bag in a big shopping bag (so you don't have to deal with attaching the smaller urine collection bag).
-This will avoid having to empty the smaller bag on the street should your walk take longer than expected.
+This will avoid having to empty the smaller bag on the street if your walk takes longer than expected.

 Back to helpful tips